Merrick-Moore Park Public Art

 Aaron Earley was born and raised in Fayetteville, NC, and is currently a sculptor and illustrator based in Durham, NC.
 He attended East Carolina University and earned a BFA in Sculpture, Painting and Drawing.
 In 2018, Aaron and two partners purchased the sculpture fabrication company Cricket Forge, LLC, to continue building careers that would allow for daily creative exercise, collaboration with others, and provide unique opportunities to create larger, more complex work.

 Visit Cricket Forge's website at www.cricketforge.com.

 Artist Selection Process

-For information on how to submit the artist or artist team's qualifications, please review the RFQ Document here.
+For information, please review the RFQ Document here.